Welcome to a new way of healing

-In all of this we need to look at how we live in our physical environment.
+In all of this, we need to look at how we live in our physical environment.
 We have existed on the land and not the urban landscape.
 Our genes are strongly connected to green spaces and environments opposite to this may well affect health outcomes.
-Even tiny green spaces in urban environments can reduce risk of depression.
+Even tiny green spaces in urban environments can reduce the risk of depression.
 In Japan, studies have shown that little green spaces in urban environments can even increase longevity.

 So how do we bring the outside in?
 How do we bring green spaces into the workspace?
 Should we consider building working places from a human evolutionary perspective?
 These are important considerations for corporate wellbeing.